richard-porter/frozen-kernel/README.md

 **Layer 2 (Deterministic Enforcement)** also avoids it.
 Mechanical execution of constraints is engineering, not moral judgment.
 A circuit breaker does not have a political philosophy.
 Neither does the enforcement layer.

 **Layer 3 (MVS / Preference-Based Tie-Breaking)** is exactly where Schuster & Kilov’s problem lives.
 When the hard constraints are satisfied and multiple valid responses remain, something must choose among them.
 That choice involves moral judgment.
-Who decides?
-The AI company?
-A regulatory body?
-The clinical research community?
-The user?
 Schuster & Kilov prove that none of the current answers provide epistemic or political legitimacy.

 The Frozen Kernel does not solve the Layer 3 problem.
 It does something more important: it prevents the unsolvable problem from contaminating the solvable ones.